-- The value is case sensitive. - The value can have a maximum of 32 bytes. - The value can include spaces and printable UTF-8 characters except: " , < \ - A value that includes a space must be enclosed in double quotes.
+- The value is case sensitive. - The value can have a maximum of 32 bytes. - The value can include spaces and printable UTF-8 characters except: ", < \ - A value that includes a space must be enclosed in double quotes.

+'''

 ovms-uid <ID>

+'''

 Optional.
-For a volume to be accessed by an OpenVMS host, assign a volume ID 1-32767 to identify the volume to the host.
-If you specify this parameter you cannot specify the identifying-information parameter. <volume> set volume name Vol2 Vol1
+For a volume to be accessed by an OpenVMS host, assign a volume ID from 1 to 32767 to identify the volume to the host.
+If you specify this parameter you cannot specify the identifying-information parameter.